cadaroya/covenant-iot/covenant-arduino/README.md

 # Required hardware
 - Arduino Duemilanove/Diecimila, or a similar clone of one of those
+- MQ-7 sensor **kit**
-- MQ-7 sensor kit (not just the sensor)
+  - If the kit doesn't automatically vary the voltage,
 - ESP-12E or ESP-07E WiFi shield
 - Any computer fan
 - 2N3904 transistor